Aleksei-Kuznetsov-R/Association-Analysis/README.md

 1. Simple and straightforward analysis of 2 way lift
 2. Simple loop for X-way-lift
 3. Custom analysis where you can choose what to analysis in each side (rhs or lhs)

+As with any analysis, it is crucial to consider the real-world context when interpreting results.
+In this example, we are examining a real-world scenario and attempting to determine how best to analyze it.
+While our conclusions will be accurate based on the data analyzed, they do not account for other external parameters.